webplatform/docs/concepts/programming/javascript/liveconnect/index.md

 See the Sun JDK documentation for more information about <code>CLASSPATH</code>.

 {{Note| Because Java is a strongly typed language and JavaScript is weakly typed, the JavaScript runtime engine converts argument values into the appropriate data types for the other language when you use LiveConnect.
-See [[#Data_Type_Conversions| Data Type Conversions]] for complete information.
+See [[#Data_Type_Conversions| Data Type Conversions]] for complete information.}}

 ===Using the LiveConnect Classes===